Ose-Augustine/theodinproject/hangman/README.md

 ## Features

 The game starts by running the game_start_sequence file in your command line.
-I tried uploading to a repl environment but a bug issue with the PSYCH class came up which didn't happen on my local machine.
+To play this game, you can go ahead and fork this repo running game_start_sequence.rb in the command line or play online at [This repl](https://replit.com/@austineBeck04/hangman-1)

 The game is set to be the computer against the human.
 After running the above file, the gamer is propmted with a dialog to save , start a new game or continue from an old game.
 This feature is made possible by serialisation in ruby.